awsdocs/aws-iot-docs/developerguide/connect-iot-lorawan-create-logging-role-policy.md

 1. To save your changes and exit, choose **Update Trust Policy**\.

-## Logging policy for AWS IoT Core for LoRaWAN<a name="connect-iot-lorawan-logging-policy"></a>
+## Logging policy for AWS IoT Wireless<a name="connect-iot-lorawan-logging-policy"></a>

-The following policy document provides the role policy and trust policy that allows AWS IoT Core for LoRaWAN to submit log entries to CloudWatch on your behalf\.
+The following policy document provides the role policy and trust policy that allows AWS IoT Wireless to submit log entries to CloudWatch on your behalf\.

 **Note**
 This AWS managed policy document was automatically created for you when you created the logging role, **IoTWirelessLogsRole**\.